terrancrypt/ether-echelon-game/README.md

 TokenURI() of this contract will be stored as a folder at IPFS.
 Where it will be easy to update and change game parameters for game balance and gameplay improvement.

+## Game Play

+## Map
+- Town

+## Beasts
+Initially I planned to add about 40 Ether Beasts in the game but then due to too much work I reduced it to 22 Ether Beasts.

 ## The Future